 On average, listings lease in the $60's per square foot per year.
-The Tribeca region is seeing a decline in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 3% decrease in rent.
+The Tribeca region is going through a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the New York City market, the Tribeca submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the New York City market, the Tribeca region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

 In the last 90 days, 100 listings have been made available, so you'll want to check back regularly for new listings.
-About 15% of the office spaces in the Tribeca are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 63% of the listings in the Tribeca are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,500 sqft.
-Most buildings in this region are close to 6 floors.
-Most buildings in this area were built in 1915 and are Class A.
+The standard measurement for office space in this area is around 2,260 sqft.
+Most properties in this area are close to 6 floors.
+Most buildings in this market were built in 1915 and are Class A.

 This area is fairly equally mixed residential and commercial.
-Education is the dominant industry in this region.
-Most of the occupants of Tribeca work from home.
+Education is the dominant industry in this area.
+Most of the residents of Tribeca work from home.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.